IP-Cloud-Governance/ip5-poc/README.md

 This project serves as poc environment for [ip5-documentation](https://github.com/IP-Cloud-Governance/ip5-project-documentation)

+## :rocket: Deployment

+The swagger-api of the app is deployed here [https://ip5-poc-f2a4adeqemfff2at.westeurope-01.azurewebsites.net/docs](https://ip5-poc-f2a4adeqemfff2at.westeurope-01.azurewebsites.net/docs).

+The generated document can be viewed in the [OSCAL viewer](https://viewer.oscal.io/) by copying [https://ip5-poc-f2a4adeqemfff2at.westeurope-01.azurewebsites.net/catalogs/si001.json](https://ip5-poc-f2a4adeqemfff2at.westeurope-01.azurewebsites.net/catalogs/si001.json)

 ## Setup
 This setup uses python3.13 stable version and poetry as package management tool
 ```bash